BIOGRAPHY

 2010 Four Heads: Beddington Fine Art, Bargemon, France

-2005 James Stirling Memorial: Christ Church Spitalfields, London
+2005 James Stirling Memorial: Christ Church Spitalfields, London, designed by Celia Scott, carved by Lois Anderson

 1992 Men and Women: bas-relief, Broadmead Swim Club, Princeton, N.J., U.S.A.